Portugal Food Guide

 Polvo à Lagareiro

-Tender octopus baked with olive oil, garlic, and potatoes.
+Octopus baked until tender with olive oil, garlic and potatoes.

 Porco Preto

-Iberian black pork, often grilled or used in various dishes, known for its exceptional flavor.
+Iberian black pork, usually grilled or worked into other dishes, prized for its deep flavor.

 Ginjinha

-A sweet cherry liqueur often served in chocolate cups.
+A sweet cherry liqueur, often poured into an edible chocolate cup.

 Sardinhas Assadas

-Charcoal-grilled sardines, a summer staple especially during Santo António festivals in June.
-Served with boiled potatoes, peppers, and bread.
-Simple and delicious.
+Charcoal-grilled sardines, a summer fixture and the smell of the Santo António festivals in June.
+Served with boiled potatoes, peppers and bread, and not much else needed.

 Ameijoas à Bulhão Pato

-Clams cooked with garlic, olive oil, white wine, lemon, and fresh coriander.
-Named after 19th-century Portuguese poet Raimundo António de Bulhão Pato.
+Clams cooked with garlic, olive oil, white wine, lemon and fresh coriander.
+The name comes from the 19th-century Portuguese poet Raimundo António de Bulhão Pato.

 Regional Specialties & Local Favorites